FlumpStudios/QuiCache/README.md

 <pre> _cachingController.RemoveCache(yourCacheKey.foo, yourCacheKey.bar.
 "String Key");
 </pre>
 <h4>IConfigurableCacheManager interface</h4>
-<p>If you require more control over a cache entry, you can inject the caching manager via the IConfigurableCacheManager interface instead of the ICachingManager interface.</p>
+<p>If you require more control over a cache entry, you can inject the caching manager via the IConfigurableCacheManager interface instead of the ICachingManager interface.
+Please note IConfigurableCacheManager is always injected as a singleton service </p>
 <p>This exposes an overflow method for SetCache which allows you to set the cache with some additional options.</p>
 <p>Here is the signature of the overflow method.</p>
 <pre>